Nature

 Numerous small peninsulas, islas, exist in the gorge.
 They were partly used as pasture, and arable land and settlements arose.
 The islas also have names: Isletta, Disla-Prau Grond, Isla Sura, Isla Sut, Islas da Bargaus, Isla da Corvs, Islas da Zir, Zir Grond, Zir Pign or Isla Davon.

-Initially, the roads for passenger and goods traffic did not run through the gorge but along its edges.
-They connected Reichenau-Tamins, Trin, Sagogn, Versam, Schluein, Ilanz, Castrisch, Flims and Laax with Chur.
-With time, however, the gorge was made accessible at several points by roads and bridges.
+Initially, passenger and goods roads did not run through the gorge but along its edges.
+They connected Reichenau-Tamins, Trin, Sagogn, Versam, Schluein, Ilanz, Castrisch, Flims, and Laax with Chur.
+With time, however, roads and bridges made the gorge accessible at several points.

 The Vorderrhein and the Hinterhein near Reichenau-Tamins on their way to Basel and The Netherlands

-The Reichenau-Ilanz railway line, opened in 1903, connected several villages, including Versam-Safien, Sagogn, Valendas and Castrisch, with the more distant Disentis-Mustér.
-New roads and bridges were subsequently built in connection with the construction of the railway and the increase in motor traffic.
+The Reichenau-Ilanz railway line, opened in 1903, connected several villages, including Versam-Safien, Sagogn, Valendas, and Castrisch, with the more distant Disentis-Mustér.
+Subsequently, new roads and bridges were built in connection with the railway’s construction and the increase in motor traffic.

 Today, with its beautiful landscape and flora, the Rhine Gorge is a nature reserve and a tourism project called “Monumemt Ruinault.